theOGognf/private_poker/README.md

    docker stop poker
    ```

+You can run the Docker image without building it from source using
+[the official Docker image][1].

 # Poker without Docker

 The poker over `ssh` Docker image is < 40MB, but requires some additional